 Below you’ll find some of our favourite cycle rides in Surrey.
 They give a nod to the classic Surrey Hills climbs - the likes of Leith Hill, White Down and Ranmore.
 But we’ve also given you the connoisseur’s routes - the quieter roads and short sharp climbs of West Sussex and Kent, our favourite trip to the seaside over Ditchling Beacon and Devil’s Dyke, and other lesser known gems where you’ll see fewer cars and bikes.

-We’ve chosen Dorking main train station as our base.
-Of course, many people ride out from London.
+Of course, many people ride out to the Surrey Hills from London.
 If you want to maximise your time in the saddle or get the miles in your legs then absolutely, but we recommend hopping on the train or parking up and getting more smiles per mile.
+Even better, why not stay at a gorgeous hotel in the Surrey Hills and make a weekend of it?
+Suggestions for where to stay below!

 Tough climbs of the Surrey Hills: